Structural/hippodrome/docs/hippodrome.md

 always register in `componentDidMount` and unregister in `componentWillUnmount` to avoid React errors from trying to update an unmounted component.

+`register` can take an optional second argument for the context to run the callback in.

 ## Deferred Tasks

 A Deferred Task (or just Task for short) is in many ways the dual of a Store.